How to Calculate Profitability Index in Excel [Free Template]

 What is Profitability Index?

 The profitability index is one kind of financial evaluation technique.
-It is used to evaluate the potential of a company to generate profit from an investment.
+You can use it to evaluate the potential of a company to generate profit from an investment.
 It is also known as the benefit-cost ratio.

 Let’s say you want to invest in a project.
 Before making an investment, making a projection about the profits is very necessary.
 Otherwise, the investment may bring you a loss rather than a profit.
-In such situations, the profitability index will tell you if you should invest in the project or not.
+In such situations, the profitability index will tell you whether you should invest in the project.

 Profitability Index Formula